industryMar 17, 2026·7 min read

 3. Node flexibility. n8n code nodes (JavaScript or Python) and HTTP Request nodes allow you to build anything that the pre-built integrations do not cover.
 This flexibility is essential for agent workflows, where you might need to call a custom API, parse a non-standard response, or implement retry logic specific to your use case.

 The shift is not binary — many teams still use Zapier for simple automations and n8n for complex ones.
-But for the category of workflow that ForgeWorkflows serves (multi-agent reasoning pipelines with CRM, communication, and LLM integrations), n8n is the clear platform choice.
+But for the category of workflow that ForgeWorkflows serves (multi-agent reasoning pipelines with CRM, communication, and LLM integrations), n8n is the platform that keeps the whole workflow visible and editable in one place.
+For teams in the middle of that transition, the practical challenge is auditing which existing automations are worth migrating and which should be rebuilt from scratch.
+We built the Workflow Migration Agent specifically to score that decision at the workflow level, not just the platform level.

 Where Reasoning Fits In